-I wouldn't say I've done many crazy ones, but every so often we do Lord of the Rings and Harry Potter tattoos.
-Those are the most popular pop-culture requests we get in the shop.
-It's just kind of a cult following in a way... people are really into it.
-I've done a lot of the Elvish language, the Tree of Gondor, and the Deathly Hallows logo.
-One time, a Quidditch team in their early 20s came in and all got the paddle from the game tattooed on their ribs.
+I wouldn't say I've done many crazy ones but every so often we do Lord of the Rings and Harry Potter tattoos.
+Those are the most popular pop culture requests we get in the shop.
+It's just kind of a cult following in a way ... people are really into it.
+I've done a lot of the Elvish language, the Tree of Gondor, or the Deathly Hallows logo.
+One time a Quidditch team in their early twenties came in and all got the paddle tattooed on their ribs.

-And one time, we got an email from a guy wanting the Caesar crown tattooed around his butthole.
+And one time, we got an email from a guy wanting the Caesar crown tattooed around his bumhole.
 None of us were interested in doing that.

 Danny Dowling, Vancouver

-I've done a hot dog and a Vegemite jar having sex on a girl's butt cheek.
+I've done a hot dog and a vegemite jar having sex on a girl's butt cheek.
 I do a lot of Simpsons characters.
-I actually just did two the other day at a convention.
+I actually just did two the other day at the Kelowna convention.
 With my work, it's inspired by a lot of craziness like LSD and things like that.
 So I did a Homer that looked like he was tripping pretty hard.
-I also do a lot of Beavis and Butthead.
+A lot of Beavis and Butthead.
 Fuck, what else?
 I've done a weird-as-fuck Drake [portrait].

 I love it.
 We live in an extreme world.
-Five years ago, it was a hand tattoo that was extreme; now, It's all about shock value.
+Five years ago, it was a hand tattoo that was extreme.
+It's all about shock value.

 Maddalena Ruggiero, Toronto

 There was this one woman who was obsessed with Enrique Iglesias.
-She said she went to his concert and tore off her underwear and her shirt and threw it at him on the stage.
+She said she went to his concert and tore off her underwear and her shirt and threw it at him on stage.
 So she came and got his signature tattooed across her arm.
-It was probably palm size—not huge but big enough that it's noticeable.
+It was probably palm sized—not massive but big enough that it's noticeable.
 It wasn't subtle.

-In terms of pop-culture fads, a lot of people get infinity symbols.
-Oh, God.
+In terms of pop culture fads, a lot of people get infinity symbols.
+Oh God.
 I'm so tired of tattooing those.
-I've probably tattooed hundreds of them, and honestly I don't know what the fascination is.
-Like, I get it, there's a 100 and ten meanings you could put with it.
+I've probably tattooed hundreds of them and honestly I don't know what the fascination is.
+Like, I get it, there's a hundred and ten meanings you could put with it.
 But the infinity symbol is like the tribal arm band of our day and age.

 James Greenaway, Edmonton

-One time, a guy came to me with a cell from a comic by this artist Justin Hall; it was Freddie Mercury wearing a king's crown and holding a king's robe, beside a big speech bubble saying "Do I see a little silhouetto of a man?"
-He has his foot up on a guy—like he just conquered him— who's wearing a ball gag and a butt plug.
-That one was a little weird but the comic is geared toward the gay and lesbian community.
+One time a guy came to me with a cell from a comic by this artist Justin Hall; it's Freddie Mercury wearing a king's crown and holding a king's robe, beside a big speech bubble saying "Do I see a little silhouetto of a man?"
+And he has his foot up on a guy, like he just conquered him, who's wearing a ball gag and a butt plug.
+That one was a little weird but the comic is based towards the gay and lesbian community.

 Another really cool one that I did was last year around the Fort McMurray fire.
-Somebody wanted a Fort Mac Strong [tattoo] to show their pride, and I ended up doing Officer Big Mac from McDonald's lifting weights.
-There was no text, just him lifting weights.
+Somebody wanted a Fort Mac Strong [tattoo] to show their pride and I ended up doing Officer Big Mac from McDonalds lifting weights.
+No text, no nothing, just him lifting weights.